Chapters, articles & review essays

 Crooked Jurisdictions

-In conversation with Gregory Feldman, Pál Nyíri, and Jatin Dua, I explore what is distinctive about life on the margins of the law, and what it reveals about the nature of law, order, and politics at its center.
+In conversation with Gregory Feldman, Pál Nyíri, and Jatin Dua, I explore what is distinctive about life on the margins of law, and what it reveals about the nature of law, order, and politics at its centre.

 Anthropology of This Century 24, 2019.Review of Walter Scheidel's The Great Leveler